cackharot/haskell-web-api-template/README.md

 This serves as a base to create API projects that comes with the following features to avoid repeated bolierplate in each one.

 - Light weight & super fast Warp http server
-- Supports HTTP 1.1 & HTTP/2 TLS
+- Supports HTTP 1.1 & HTTP/2 TLS by warp
 - JSON as input/output serialization using Aeson library
-- Structured logging (JSON)
+- Structured logging (JSON) both application & HTTP request
 - Define the REST interface using Servant library
 - JWT (Bearer) token based authentication
 - Application config via ENVIRONMENT variables (via dotenv & envy)